drhsqlite/fossil-mirror/www/globs.md

 The canonical name of a file has all directory separators changed to `/`, redundant slashes are removed, all `.` path components are removed, and all `..` path components are resolved.
-(There are additional details we won't go into here.)
+(There are additional details we are ignoring here, but they cover rare edge cases and also follow the principle of least surprise.)

-The goal is a name that is the simplest possible for each particular file, and will be the same on Windows, Unix, and any other platform where fossil is run.
+The goal is to have a name that is the simplest possible for each particular file, and that will be the same on Windows, Unix, and any other platform where fossil is run.

 Beware, however, that all glob matching is case sensitive.
 This will not be a surprise on Unix where all file names are also case sensitive.
 However, most Windows file systems are case preserving and case insensitive.
-On Windows, the names `ReadMe` and `README` are names of the same file; on Unix they are different files.
+That is, on Windows, the names `ReadMe` and `README` are names of the same file; on Unix they are different files.

 Some example cases:

  *  The glob `README` matches only a file named `README` in the root of the tree.
-It does not match a file named `src/README` because it does not include any characters that consumed the `src/` part.
+It does not match a file named `src/README` because it does not include any characters that consume (and match) the `src/` part.
  *  The glob `*/README` does match `src/README`.
 Unlike Unix file globs, it also matches `src/library/README`.
 However it does not match the file `README` in the root of the tree.
+ *  The glob `*README` does match `src/README` as well as the file `README` in the root of the tree as well as `foo/bar/README` or any other file named `README` in the tree.
+However, it also matches `A-DIFFERENT-README` and `src/DO-NOT-README`, or any other file whose name ends with `README`.
  *  The glob `src/README` does match the file named `src\README` on Windows because all directory separators are rewritten as `/` in the canonical name before the glob is matched.
 This makes it much